LemonFountainPerson/The-Lemon-Engine/Documentation.md

 Next, the iterateAudio function is called to handle audio events.
 SDL handles audio multi-threadedly so this function is mostly used to repeat sounds playing on looping channels, but can also be used to apply other sound modifications to the engine's audio.
 The LemonEngine uses SDL's BindAudioToStream function to effectively create a channel of audio that plays asyncroniously and can play multiple sounds at once.

-However, the engine uses multiple channels for a few reasons: multiple sounds playing on a channel means that only the most recently played sound can be accessed via SDL such as for stopping audio or repeating it.
-There is no (easy) way to distinguish between sounds you would like to repeat and those you do not.
-It also helps with organisation to seperate different channels for different purposes, especially if problems arise.
-For these reasons and more, there are multiple channels created as defined by the CHANNEL_COUNT macro in data.h.
+However, the engine uses multiple channels oraganisation and for controlling whether to loop a sound.
+All channels are currently identical except for the LOOP_CHANNEL channel as defined in the ChannelNames enum.
+The only difference between these channels is that sounds played in most channels will only be played once, while those played in LOOP_CHANNEL will loop forever until manually stopped.

-The LOOP_CHANNELS macro also defines how many of those channels are channels where only one sound is played at a time and looped.
-It defines the first (LOOP_CHANNELS) channels as being these such channels.
-For example, by default there are 12 total channels created, and 4 Loop-Channels.
-This means channels 0-3 comprise channels where sounds will repeat and only one at a time will play, while channels 4-11 are regular, not repeating channels.
+every sound is its own memory-allocated struct in a linked list attached to the SoundChannels array, essentially to represent each instance of a sound as its own "object".
+This means each sound can be modified individually, or on a channel-wise basis.
+However, a liomitation of this implementation is that there is a defined limit to the amount of sounds that can be played on a channel at one time, in order to conserve memory.

 For ease of operation, macros or enums can be defined to assist with organisation, such as defining "MUSIC_CHANNEL" as 0 to signify that channel 0 is reserved for music.

 **Frame Throttling**

 Next, the frame throttling functionality.
 The function frameRate is called with an integer to determine how much to delay to maintain the specified frames per second.
 Ideally, without this function the engine will run unencumbered at approximately 400-600 fps.
+DeltaTime is a static global variable meaning it is accessable from any file that includes data.h.
 (NOTE: while partially implemented, deltaTime calculations and the frameRate function are not 100% accurate and are currently being worked on for a future version.
 As such, this information and its functionality may be subject to change.)

 **Extra Stuff**